 Know your goalsLike with all automated ideas and analyses, it's important that you know your advertising goals and only make changes that can contribute to those goals.

 - Look at the right metric.
 Based on your specific advertising goals, make sure to focus on the metric that best reflects what success means to you.
-If you value clicks and traffic to your website, for example, you might not need to worry about how you compete in average position.

 - Filter the data.
 If you care most about your success in a certain location or from a certain campaign, focus on just that data.
 Click a campaign or ad group to hone into its performance.
 Click the Filter competition button above the table to see data from competitors in your region only.